LumKitty/VRnyan/README.md

 * Install the mod by unpacking it to your Beat Saber directory.
 If installed correctly, you should have OnAirTap.dll in the plugins directory, and OAT_KlakSpout.dll in Beat Saber_Data\Plugins\x86_64
 * Start the game once and quit
 * The config file is located in UserData\OnAirTap.json

+# Configuration - LIV
+If you will be using LIV, see the [old readme](https://github.com/LumKitty/VRnyan/blob/75c16d1740194ccde33a34325ea701e50ad6b1f8/README.md), otherwise continue below

 # Configuration - VNyan
 Edit VRnyan.cfg and set the following: